markcerqueira/markcerqueira.github.com/_posts/2018/2018-06-22-manager-reads-high-output-management.md

 **Favorite quote from the book?** "The single most important resource that we allocate from one day to the next is our own time."

 **Elevator pitch for suggesting (or not suggesting) the book?** Read it.
-Grove takes the often gut-driven world of management and delivers concrete, metholodical approaches to becoming a better manager and ultimately, building a better team.
+Grove takes the often gut-driven world of management and delivers concrete, methodical approaches to becoming a better manager and ultimately, building a better team.

 **Notes in Evernote?** High Output Management is a treasure trove for anyone in a management position.
 Feel free to review [my notes][1] on 🐘.